 During your hospital stay, your nurses are in to check on you every hour or less it seems, so you can’t really sleep anyway.
 Your baby also wakes and eats quite often, because half the time they’re nursing, they’re basically asleep.
 So you don’t get much sleep at the hospital.
 And your first few days at home give you so much anxiety, that you don’t sleep much there either.
 Just try to sleep when the baby sleeps, and maybe when your husband is able to watch over the baby for you.

 Doctors recommend you wait 6 weeks, until after your six-week check-up, to have sex.
 There’s a reason for this!
-A few actually, but one is because it hurts!
-Especially if you had any tearing, or an episiotomy during childbirth, which most first time mothers often do.
+A few actually.
+Most importantly, you’re at high risk for infection during those six weeks.
+And two, it hurts!
+Especially if you had any tearing, or an episiotomy during childbirth.
 Don’t push yourself to have sex if it is painful.
 You are also more likely to get a vaginal infection if you do not wait for the healing to finish before having sex.

 There is just no avoiding the rollercoaster of emotions you are going to go through as a new mom.
 Number one is, of course, is joy.
 You will be so happy, and so grateful for this sweet little baby.
 But another emotion you might feel is depression.
 It might not make sense to those that haven’t felt it themselves, but you can be completely and totally in love with your baby, and still be in a deep depression.
 This is called postpartum depression, and you should definitely talk to your doctor about it.
 Other common problems you might face as a new mom are anxiety, fatigue, and irritability.

 Recovering from childbirth can be a challenge.
 But once you hold that baby in your arms, you would gladly do it again.
 Everyone has a different birthing experience, what was your recovery after giving birth like?
+What advice would you give to a first-time mom wondering what to expect postpartum?
 Let us know in the comments!

 Check out our Parenting section for more great info!